 No, using CBD oil or other CBD products will not create the same high that marijuana does.
 While it won't get you high, studies of CBD show that CBD should technically be considered a psychoactive substance, which is defined as a chemical substance that interacts with the central nervous system and alters brain function, resulting in temporary changes in perception, mood, consciousness, and behavior.
 However, unlike THC, CBD is non-intoxicating, has very few if any negative side effects, and will not make you feel stoned or buzzed.

-Do you need a prescription for other CBD products?
+Do you need a prescription for CBD products?

 What does CBD feel like?